exercism/python/concepts/lists/about.md

 ['cat', 'dog', 'elephant', 'cat', 'dog', 'elephant', 'cat', 'dog', 'elephant']

-# A more efficent method of combining 2 lists is to use slice asignment or appending in a loop
+# A more efficient method of combining 2 lists is to use slice assignment or appending in a loop
 # by mutating one of the original lists.
 first_one = ["cat", "Tabby"]
 second_one = ["George", 5]